 From Roman numerals to the celebratory “I’m going to Disney World”, the Super Bowl is full of long-standing traditions.
 Though it was nowhere near as big 40 years ago, the halftime show has become a key part of the game’s tradition, so much so that, for some people, it eclipses the actual game.
 Similarly, the commercials that air during the showdown—which can cost around $2.5 million for a 30-second spot—have become a unique tradition that gives the event a high-stakes aura.

 The atmosphere of the big game is like no other.
 Knowing the stakes, the electricity of the halftime show, and the fact that an average of 100 million people are watching at home makes the event a truly prestigious event.
 In fact, it’s so captivating and unique that it’s able to turn non-football fans into fans.
 In addition to the game and the halftime show, the big event also includes entertainment, activities, player appearances, and an all-around fun-for-all experience.

 For some, having a ticket to the big Sunday showdown is luxurious enough.
 However, at Superior Executive Services, we go beyond this and aspire to tailor an all-around luxurious experience for our client.
-Our 2018 packages include accommodation at a downtown Minneapolis luxury hotel, pregame party, transportation to the game, and a special Evening With a Legend.

 With such a history and prominent place in our culture, it’s easy to see why the Super Bowl is such an amazing event and an absolute must-see for football fans and non-football fans alike.
 Take your corporate event planning to the next level, and wow your key clients or employees with an unforgettable trip.